Parag-code/Movie-Recommendation-System/README.md

 jupyter notebook Movie\ Recommendation\ System.ipynb

-Run the notebook cells sequentially to build and test the recommendation system.
+Run the notebook cells sequentially:

+Step 1: Load the dataset and inspect its structure.

+Step 2: Preprocess the data to handle missing values or irrelevant columns.

+Step 3: Engineer features like keywords, genres, and metadata for modeling.

+Step 4: Apply the cosine similarity algorithm to find similar movies.

+Step 5: Visualize results and analyze the output.

 Example Output